ECALELFS/ECALELF/README.md

 ======
 Instructions for developments:
-fork the repository in GIT to your own area `git@github.com:ECALELFS/ECALELF.git`
+fork the repository in GIT to your own area (if you didn't it already) `git@github.com:ECALELFS/ECALELF.git`

 Add your git repository to the list of remotes to be used like: